-Prestwold Hall Wedding: Highlights from my first wedding back in 2021
+Prestwold Hall Wedding Photographer: Highlights from my first wedding back in 2021

 After several months without any weddings to photograph, I was delighted to be back in the saddle.
-Last weekend I photographed Rosanne and Will at their Prestwold Hall Wedding.
-A beautiful venue, which I have returned to several times over the years.
+Last weekend I had the pleasure of being Rosanne and Will’s Prestwold Hall Wedding photographer.
+Prestwold Hall is a beautiful venue, which I have returned to several times over the years.
 It was wonderful to be back there for my first wedding of 2021.
 Following the restrictions being lifted a week ago today, Rosanne and Will were allowed 30 guests at their wedding.
 So, as the groom mentioned in his speech, the ones that made the cut all knew they were pretty special.

 Sadly, Rosanne’s parents and siblings couldn’t be there as they are scattered across the globe in New Zealand and South Africa.
 This meant they were unable to travel over for the wedding as they had intended to.
 However Will’s dad Stephen stepped in to walk Rosanne down the aisle, which I thought was rather wonderful.